PrashantKParth/CalcuPyHub/README.md

 # CalcuPyHub
-Welcome to CalcuPyHub, your hub for Python-based calculations.
+Welcome to CalcuPyHub, this hub for Python-based calculations.
 This repository hosts a calculator script that simplifies mathematical tasks with its user-friendly menu system.
 From simple additions to complex cube root computations, CalcuPyHub has you covered.
 This calculator program is designed to perform various mathematical operations, providing a both basic and advanced calculations.

 ## Features